ericgsmith/drupal.net.nz/web/modules/custom/dnz_d7_migrate/README.md

 ## Run migrations

-Ensure this module is enabled then run the migrations via drush.
+Enable this module and then run the migrations via drush.

 ```
 drush migrate-import --all